rberends/choco-excercise/README.md

 Please put all the previous numbers into an **array** and substract them, in the **reverse order** of what they appear as in the array, console.log() the result.

-## 2: Multiply some numbers
+## 3: Multiply some of the numbers

 Please put all the previous numbers into an into a **List** and add each even number.
-Multiply the result by the uneven numbers.
+Multiply the consecutive result by the uneven numbers.
 Do this in the order of the array. console.log() the sum of all elements in the array.

 ## 3: Find Rembrandt